It's a New Day in Public Health.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader (opens in new window) may be required to view these files.
 All pdfs on this page open in a new window and are < 1mb unless otherwise indicated.

 Each year, Florida participates in the National Radon Poster Contest.
-Florida has had five winners at the national level since 2008.
-This year, National winners will receive a plaque and a gift card.
-Florida is holding a video contest as well.
-The videos and posters will be reproduced and distributed nationwide to promote radon awareness and testing of homes, schools and other buildings during National Radon Action Month in January and throughout the year.
+Florida has had eight winners at the national level since 2008.
+The posters will be reproduced and distributed nationwide to promote radon awareness and testing of homes, schools and other buildings during National Radon Action Month in January and throughout the year.
 For questions contact the radon program at 800-543-8279.

 * Note: the following four links are jpgs <1mb and open in a new window.